pjkw/Portfolio/README.md

 Hi!
 This is my C# and Unity portfolio.

 Here are a few code samples from the project.
-The goal is to always keep everything modular with the least amount dependencies, but also treating data as a "single source of truth" that lives in one place.
+The goal is to always keep everything modular with the least amount dependencies, but also to treat data as a "single source of truth" that lives in one place.

 ## Inventory Setup